 - Drafting or composing: the recording of ideas with attention to meaning making, grammar, spelling, punctuation and handwriting (or keyboarding).

 - Revising: the revisiting of the text (often as a result of feedback from peers and/or the teacher) to improve and enhance the writing.
+This process of revising and composing may occur several times before the editing and proofreading stage.

 - Editing and proofreading: the polishing of the draft in readiness for publication, which includes editing for spelling, text layout, grammar, capitalisation and punctuation.